andreipirone/ASE-Library-Book-Downloader/README.md

 ## Notes

-- Some books are restricted and cannot be downloaded unless you have an ASE account.
+- Some books are restricted and cannot be downloaded unless you have an ASE account (see the section above).
 - This tool is intended for educational and personal use only.
 Please respect the ASE library terms of use.

 ## Disclaimer